 CHA 1089-05 Cru Chapel

 Cru (Campus Crusade for Christ) exists to help students walk maturely with Jesus while in college and beyond.
-This chapel includes small group bible studies that we call Gospel Communities that meet on Tuesday night at 8pm in various residence halls around campus.
+This chapel includes small group Bible studies that we call Gospel Communities that meet on Tuesday night at 8pm in various residence halls around campus.
 Once a month at that same time on Tuesday, our small groups all come together for our large group gathering called CRUsday.

 CHA 1089-06 Facetime with God Chapel